abelhernando/mall-inventory/README.md

-# Welcome to team VeryChic Mall Inventory!
+# Welcome to team Nice Mall Inventory!

 We do business just with the finest goods on the market.
 Unfortunately, our goods’ quality is constantly degrading as their sell in date approaches.